 Payments can by made by American Express, Discover, MasterCard or VISA over the phone (by the card-holder only) or by check or money order (online reservations are by credit card only).
 Checks and money orders should be made payable to Virginia State Parks and mailed to Division of State Parks, The Perimeter Center, 9960 Mayland Drive, Suite 100, Richmond, VA 23233.
 (For a check from a foreign country, please show U.S. Funds after the amount.)
 Payments can also be made in person there Monday through Friday from 10 a.m. to 4 p.m.
 No cash, please.
 A non-refundable $5 transaction fee is charged for all overnight rentals.
 The fee covers the entire stay, regardless of length.

 Cabin cancellations may be made by calling the Customer Service Center during operating hours or calling the park when the center is closed.
-A flat $20 fee is charged for cabin cancellations made at least a month prior to the scheduled arrival date.
-The fee for cancellations made less than a month before the scheduled arrival date is $20 per night.
+A flat $30 fee is charged for cabin cancellations made at least a month prior to the scheduled arrival date.
+The fee for cancellations made less than a month before the scheduled arrival date is $30 per night.
 Cancellation fees also apply to early departures and reductions in the number of nights of the cabin rental.
-Because cabins require a minimum two-night stay, the charge for an early departure or reduction will be two nights’ rental plus $20 per additional night.
-Any departure made after the cabin check-in time of 3 p.m. is considered a full night’s stay.
+Because cabins require a minimum two-night stay, the charge for an early departure or reduction will be two nights’ rental plus $30 per additional night.
+Any departure made after the cabin check-in time is considered a full night’s stay.
+Cancellations must be made prior to the official check-in time.
+Cancellations made after that time are considered an early departure, and customers will be charged for the two-night minimum stay plus any other nights up until the time the cancellation is made.
+Weekly rental fees include a discount.
+If a customer reduces a stay to less than a week, non-discounted fees apply.

 Lodge cancellations may be made by calling the Customer Service Center during operating hours or calling the park when the center is closed.
-A flat $50 cancellation fee is charged for lodge cancellations made at least a month prior to the scheduled arrival date.
-The fee for cancellations made less than a month before the scheduled arrival date is $50 per night.
+A flat $60 cancellation fee is charged for lodge cancellations made at least a month prior to the scheduled arrival date.
+The fee for cancellations made less than a month before the scheduled arrival date is $60 per night.
 Cancellation fees also apply to early departures and reductions in the number of nights of a lodge rental.
-Because lodges require a minimum two-night stay, the charge for an early departure or reduction will be two nights’ rental plus $50 per additional night.
-Any departure made after the lodge check-in time of 3 p.m. is considered a full night’s stay.
+Because lodges require a minimum two-night stay, the charge for an early departure or reduction will be two nights’ rental plus $60 per additional night.
+Any departure made after the lodge check-in time is considered a full night’s stay.
+Cancellations must be made prior to the official check-in time.
+Cancellations made after that time are considered an early departure, and customers will be charged for the two-night minimum stay plus any other nights up until the time the cancellation is made.
+Weekly rental fees include a discount.
+If a customer reduces a stay to less than a week, non-discounted fees apply.

 Contact the Customer Service Center at 1-800-933-PARK (7275) for a complete description of the refund recalculation policy as well as for specific cancellation and transfer policies for day-use facilities such as picnic shelters, meeting facilities, etc.